handsontable/handsontable/examples/next/docs/react/accessibility/README.md

 ### Development

-To start local development server call `npm run dev`.
+To start local development server call `npm run start`.
 Now you can visit http://localhost:5173 to view this project.
 ## License

 Handsontable is a commercial software with two licenses available: